Breasts that are small or uneven can affect your confidence and cause you to feel unhappy with your figure.

 Breast Augmentation FAQ: Everything You Need to Know about Your Procedure

 Knowing what to expect regarding breast augmentation or any breast surgery can help you make an informed decision and enjoy a successful treatment process.
-The surgeons at The Landings Surgical Centre have provided this breast augmentation FAQ to help you understand the procedure, your options, and how you can achieve long-term satisfaction.
+The surgeons at The Landings Surgical Centre in Halifax have provided this breast augmentation FAQ to help you understand the procedure, your options, and how you can achieve long-term satisfaction.

 What options will be discussed during my consultation?